 The Monitoring Officer is central to ensuring compliance with the rules and procedures set out in the constitution.
 The Monitoring Officer attends Mayor and Cabinet and Full Council meetings and regularly briefs the Executive Management Team (EMT), councillors and relevant staff on corporate legislative developments; and legal advice is incorporated in every council report.
 Where gaps or non-compliance are identified, appropriate action is taken.
-The financial management of the authority is conducted in accordance with financial regulations set out in the constitution and the Council has designated the Executive Director of Resources and Regeneration as its Chief Finance Officer, who advises on the proper administration of the Council's financial affairs, keeping proper financial records and maintaining effective systems of financial control.
+The financial management of the authority is conducted in accordance with financial regulations set out in the constitution and the Council had designated the Executive Director of Resources as its Section 151 Officer, who advises on the proper administration of the Council's financial affairs, keeping proper financial records and maintaining effective systems of financial control.
+The s151 role is now attached to the Executive Director for Corporate Resources post.
 The Council has a whistle-blowing policy in place which is publicised on the Council's website.
 Complaints made under this policy are handled by the Monitoring Officer and an annual review is considered by the Standards Committee.